tripitakit/ti-xeno-canto/README.md

 win.add(textArea);

 win.addEventListener('open', function(){

-	/** search! *
+	/** search! */
 	ti_xeno_canto.search(query, function(self){

-		/** the callback receive a reference to the TiXenoCanto instance, the response object is stored in the instance variable entity: */ textArea.setValue(self.entity);
+		/** the callback receive a reference of the TiXenoCanto instance, the response object is stored in the instance variable 'entity' */ textArea.setValue(self.entity);
 	});
 });